 If your vehicle becomes stuck in mud, sand or snow, it can often be moved using a rocking motion.
 Turn the steering wheel right and left to clear the area around the front wheels.
+Press and hold the lock button on the shift lever.
 Then shift back and forth between DRIVE and REVERSE while gently pressing the accelerator.

 NOTE: Shifts between DRIVE and REVERSE can only be achieved at wheel speeds of 5 mph (8 km/h) or less.
-Whenever the transmission remains in NEUTRAL for more than 2 seconds, you must press the brake pedal to engage DRIVE or REVERSE.
+Whenever the transmission remains in NEUTRAL for more than two seconds, you must press the brake pedal to engage DRIVE or REVERSE.